Skip to content

 Validates the model using a specified dataset and validation configuration.

-This method facilitates the model validation process, allowing for a range of customization through various
+This method facilitates the model validation process, allowing for customization through various settings.
+It

 Args:

-**kwargs (any): Arbitrary keyword arguments representing the validation configuration.
-These arguments are
+**kwargs (Any): Arbitrary keyword arguments for customizing the validation process.

 Returns: